 Aims and scope

-Veterinary Record is the official journal of the British Veterinary Association (BVA) and has been published weekly since 1888.
-It contains news, comment, letters and clinical research papers on a wide range of veterinary topics.
-Its classified advertisement section includes an extensive list of veterinary and veterinary-related jobs.
+Veterinary Record (branded as Vet Record) is the official journal of the British Veterinary Association (BVA) and has been published weekly since 1888.
+It contains news, opinion, letters, scientific reviews and original research papers and communications on a wide range of veterinary topics, along with disease surveillance reports, obituaries, careers information, business and innovation news and summaries of research papers in other journals.
 It is published on behalf of the BVA by BMJ Group.

-All papers must be submitted through ScholarOne, our online submission and review system.
+All research papers must be submitted through ScholarOne, our online submission and review system.